 Welcome!
 My name is Jamie Weisz and I am excited to start my SIXTEENTH year as a special education teacher.
 I am originally from Bismarck, North Dakota and I am a graduate of Mandan High School.
 I attended the University of North Dakota from 1997 to 2003 earning my B.S. in Elementary Education and M.Ed. in Special Education.
 In the summer of 2001, I furthered my educational and leadership skills by working at the U.S. Space Camp in Huntsville, Alabama.
 As a Space Camp Counselor, I had the privilege of instructing children of all ages, even adults, about the history of space exploration through lectures, hands-on activities, and space shuttle simulations.
 It was the best summer job, ever!
 I spent my first seven years of teaching in Cadillac, Michigan (near Traverse City, MI).
 It was hard to say goodbye to a school where I felt that I had made a true difference in my students’ lives.
 Accepting another teaching position at a middle school in Apple Valley, Minnesota, made the transition an easy one.
 The past three years I have served as a special education teacher here at Coon Rapids High School teaching English and Math in a small group and co-teaching setting.
 Outside of school, I love to swim, bike, camp, fish, and travel.
 I also enjoy attending concerts at the many venues Minneapolis/St. Paul has to offer.

-I am very passionate about my job and my students; I spend numerous hours designing engaging lessons and have developed a purposeful and intrinsically rewarding incentive program to complement our studies.
+I am very passionate about my job and my students; I spend numerous hours designing engaging lessons and have developed a meaningful and effective classroom management program to complement our studies.
 I am also a big advocate for my students with special needs.
 For example, I designed the “Spin to Win” program to promote positive behaviors within the classroom by holding students accountable.
 The program also provides real-world application of money-management and employability skills so that my students can be successful in high school and beyond.
-I strongly believe that these incentives supply my students with the intrinsic motivation to be successful in school and teach them the necessary math and job skills to be responsible and productive citizens in their post-secondary or vocational pursuits.
+I strongly believe that this program supplies my students with the necessary motivation to be successful in school and teach them the necessary math and job skills to be responsible and productive citizens in their post-secondary or vocational pursuits.

 Successfully meeting four of five CARDS expectations each day will result in a student earning, at most, one spin for our "Spin to Win" Cardinal Cash incentive program (teacher-created interactive Smartboard spinner similar to Wheel of Fortune).
-The students can use their earned Cardinal Cash from the spinner to purchase a lower-priced item (reduced classroom assignment, pack of gum, district-approved healthy snack/beverage, lunch gift certificates) or save their Cardinal Cash to purchase a higher-priced item (Go Pro, Beats by Dre earbuds/headphones, etc.) or a signed item from a favorite artist/band or athlete.
+The students can use their earned Cardinal Cash from the spinner to purchase a lower-priced item (pack of gum, district-approved healthy snack/beverage) or save their Cardinal Cash to purchase a higher-priced item.

 Below are a list of videos that I have coordinated for my students.